Mary Poppins (film): Development

-The first novel in the Mary Poppins series was the film's main basis.
-According to the 40th Anniversary DVD release of the film in 2004, Disney's daughters fell in love with the Mary Poppins books and made him promise to make a film based on them.
-Disney first attempted to purchase the film rights to Mary Poppins from P. L. Travers as early as 1938.
-However, Travers refused; she did not believe a film version of her books would do justice to her creation.
+The film's main basis was the first novel in the Mary Poppins series.
+According to the 40th Anniversary DVD release of the film in 2004, Disney's daughters fell in love with the Mary Poppins books and made Disney promise to make a film based on them.
+He first attempted to purchase the film rights from P. L. Travers as early as 1938, but Travers repeatedly refused; she did not believe a film version would do justice to her books.

-In addition, Disney was then known primarily as a producer of cartoons and had yet to produce any major live-action work.
-For more than 20 years, Disney periodically made efforts to convince Travers to allow him to make a Poppins film, which included making visits to Travers' home in Chelsea, London.
-He finally succeeded in 1961 although Travers demanded and obtained script approval rights.
-The Sherman Brothers composed the music score and were also involved in the film's development, suggesting the setting be changed from the 1930s to the Edwardian era.
-Pre-production and song composition took about two years.
+Disney was also then known primarily as a producer of animated films, and had yet to produce a major live-action work.
+For more than 20 years, he made periodic efforts to convince Travers to release the rights, including visiting her home in Chelsea, London.
+He finally succeeded in 1961, although Travers demanded and obtained script-approval rights.
+The Sherman Brothers composed the music score and were involved in the film's development, suggesting the setting be changed from the 1930s to the Edwardian era.
+Pre-production and music creation took about two years.

 Pre-production

-Travers was an adviser to the production, even being billed as the film's Consultant.
+Travers was an adviser to the production, and was billed as the film's consultant.
 However, she disapproved of the dilution of the harsher aspects of Mary Poppins' character, felt ambivalent about the music, and hated the use of animation so much that she ruled out any further adaptations of the later Mary Poppins novels.
 She objected to a number of elements that made it into the film.
 Rather than original songs, she wanted the soundtrack to feature known standards of the Edwardian period in which the story is set.
 However, due to contract stipulations citing that he had final cut privilege on the finished print, Disney overruled her.
+In a 2013 interview, Dick van Dyke said that Travers felt that neither he nor Julie Andrews were right for the lead roles.

 Much of the Travers–Disney correspondence is part of the Travers collection of papers in the State Library of New South Wales, Australia.
 The relationship between Travers and Disney is detailed in Mary Poppins She Wrote, a biography of Travers by Valerie Lawson.
 The biography is the basis for two documentaries on Travers: The Real Mary Poppins and Lisa Matthews' The Shadow of Mary Poppins.
 Their relationship during the development of the film was also dramatized in the 2013 Disney film Saving Mr. Banks.